What's Happening

 7:15 PM: Adoration

-We are excited to announce the beginning of our New Testament Bible Study lead by Fr.Sijo.
-This is a wonder-ful opportunity for all of us to come together and deepen our understanding of God’s Word.
+We are excited for our New Testament Bible Study lead by Fr.Sijo.
+This is a wonderful opportunity for all of us to come together and deepen our understanding of God’s Word.
 Whether you are new to Bible study or have been reading Scripture for years, all are welcome to join.
 In this study, we will explore the life and teachings of Jesus Christ, the early Church, and the writings of the apostles, discovering how the New Testament shapes our faith and daily lives.

 This group will gather every Thursday at 6:00 pm for the Holy Eucharist followed by the Bible study.
 There will be a conducted healing adoration as part of this evening service which will include the exorcism of water and salt and the deliverance prayers.
 Please feel free to invite friends, family, and anyone else who may be interested.
 We look forward to growing in faith together.
 God bless.